 Light It Up

 No one likes to prep, cook, and clean in the dark.
 Shadows can sometimes be even worse!
 Try to avoid the mistake of prioritizing form over function.
 Pendant lights can be stunning and chandeliers are often breath-taking.
 But if your chosen lights don’t shine enough light over your work surfaces, they won’t be practical at all.
 Position your lighting just in front of you rather than directly overhead or even behind you.
 Install downlights, pendant lights, and sconces on separate circuits, making it easier to control your lighting levels and atmosphere, according to the task and mood of the room.
+You can find inspiration for your kitchen lighting online.

 No matter the size of your kitchen, every bit of space counts, and your walls can offer valuable storage real estate for those items you don’t access regularly.
 Instead of using drawers to stuff your Thanksgiving turkey baster and Christmas cookie cutters in, think about cupboards that extend to the ceiling and will maximize your storage.
 You can even think about open shelving to use your whiteware and bakeware as decoration as well as baking dishes.